MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Additional Results

 \PAR{Qualitative Analysis of MangaVQA} Figure \ref{fig:quali_MangaVQA_More} presents category-wise examples on MangaVQA.
-For the categories on the left (Exact Extraction) and in the center (Multimodal Understanding), the base Qwen 2.5-VL model often fails to locate the correct region and consequently extracts the wrong words.
-However, these issues are significantly improved after training.

-On the other hand, for the category on the right (Image Understanding), which does not rely on textual cues, MangaLMM tends to over-prioritise text extraction, leading to incorrect answers even after training.
+For the categories on the left (Exact Extraction) and in the center (Descriptive Answering), the base Qwen 2.5-VL model often fails to locate the correct region and consequently extracts the wrong words.
+After finetuning, these issues are significantly improved in MangaLMM.
+On the other hand, for the category on the right (Descriptive Answering), MangaLMM tends to over-prioritise text extraction, leading to incorrect answers even after training.